-There are a number of ways to define a commodity.
+If you’re wondering “what is a commodity,” there are actually a number of ways to define it.
 One way would be to describe a commodity as an interchangeable good or material which can be bought and sold freely as an article of commerce.
 They must be interchangeable so the dealers are all offering the same product and buyers know what they are getting without having to actually inspect each one.

 Some of the major groups of commodities are: